Salisbury University: Admissions

-Salisbury University's Office of Admissions is responsible for the processing of all admissions applications.
-For undergraduate admissions for the Fall 2022 entry term, Salisbury received 7,691 applications and Salisbury offered admission to 86% of those applicants.
+For undergraduate admissions for the fall 2022 entry term, Salisbury received 7,691 applications and offered admission to 86% of those applicants.

 SAT-optional policy

-In the fall of 2006 the Faculty Senate at Salisbury University approved a plan to make the SAT an optional submission for admission to the university.
+In the fall of 2006, the Faculty Senate at Salisbury University approved a plan to make the SAT an optional submission for admission to the university.

 Cost

-For 2022-23, tuition and fees for Maryland residents were $10,396 annually, $20,872 for non-Maryland residents.
+For 2022–23, tuition and fees for Maryland residents were $10,396 annually, $20,872 for non-Maryland residents.
 Average room and board cost was $12,780.